sudeeprp/rapa-home/contribute.md

 - If a learner has prompted to get a script, but hasn't asked for an explanation of it, that indicates a gap.
 - Following that, if they have prompted to solve errors, then that may be another gap.

-The gaps in their understanding need to be summarized visually, as a mind-map (better ideas are welcome too).
+As a learner, it helps to see the gaps in your understanding visually.
+For example, as a mind-map (better ideas are welcome too).

 ### Expand their horizon

-Show the consequences of the gaps in their understanding E.g., suppose they have solved an issue entirely by trial-and-error.
+Show the consequences of the gaps in their understanding.
+For example, suppose they have solved an issue entirely by trial-and-error.
 Their next encounter with the same issue would take an unpredictable duration - that's the consequence.

 ## Sharing the Gita